gskinner/flutter_animate/README.md

 Animating Lists
 ----------------------------------------

-The `AnimateList` class offers similar functionality for list of widgets, with the option to offset each child's animation by a specified interval:
+The `AnimateList` class offers similar functionality for lists of widgets, with the option to offset each child's animation by a specified `interval`:

 ``` dart
 Column(children: AnimateList(